LiWentomng/Box-supervised-instance-segmentation/README.md

-# The survey of box-supervised-instance segmentation.
+# Survey of box-supervised-instance segmentation.
 NOTE: If I miss some paper, plese feel free to contact me (liwentong at zju.edu.cn).
 Feel free to send me a PR!

 ## 2022